Thomvis/thomvis.github.io/_posts/2015-11-26-async-swift.md

 imageView.image = image
 {% endhighlight %}

-The `when let` statement pauses the execution of the current scope until the asynchronous string value has been resolved (i.e. fetched from the network).
+The `when let` statement pauses the execution of the current scope until the asynchronous image has been downloaded.
 If the operation failed, the `else` clause is executed.
 If successful, the execution will continue with a regular UIImage value in `image`.
 While the execution is paused, control is returned to the previous frame on the stack.
 The return type of the scope that contains the `when let` statement has to be marked `async`.
 If it does not have a return type, it has to be marked as `async Void`.

 To check if an asynchronous value has already been resolved, optional*esque* syntax could be used: `if let image = asyncImage { ... }`, `asyncImage?.size` as well as force unwrapping an asynchronous value using an exclamation mark, risking a runtime exception if the value is not yet there.